1 - Telemetry Dashboard

 Top 10 signatures for Hunting Engine

-Top 10 alert signatures for the Samurai hunting engine.
+Top 10 alert signatures for the SamurAI hunting engine.

 top10_signatures_huntingengine.png